jawrainey/visualisation/README.md

-#Group 7 - Visualization of social data
+#Group 7 - Visualization of social networking data

 Allows users to visualize data that has been scraped from social networking sites via [cosmos](http://www.cs.cf.ac.uk/cosmos/ "cosmos"), and overlayed with government data from [data.gov](http://data.gov.uk/ "data.gov").